7 reasons why you should become a nurse

 1. Your country needs you!

-During the current COVID 19 pandemic, the spotlight was strongly on the NHS (and other key services), and the roles they have to play in our health care.
-Nurses were at the forefront of this and we desperately need more, both in hospital and community environments, despite the addition of those that have been encouraged back in to the profession in recent years.
+Nurses are at the forefront of healthcare and we desperately need more, both in hospital and community environments, despite the addition of those that have been encouraged back in to the profession in recent years.
 The advantage of this need though, means that employability opportunities are so much greater.
-It’s probably unsurprising then that our School of Nursing and Midwifery has some of the best employability statistics across any University course; the latest statistic for our School is 99 per cent in work or further study within six months of graduation (DHLE survey, 2016/17).
+It’s probably unsurprising that our Nursing and Midwifery courses have some of the best employability statistics across any University course; the latest statistic for our School is 99 per cent in work or further study within six months of graduation (DHLE survey, 2016/17).

 2. You'll be an expert